Lordship Salvation – Putting the Cart Before the Horse

 The EVIDENCE of a genuine salvation is staying steadfast till the end.

-8. Myfanwy Brown says:
+8. blank Myfanwy Brown says:

 Debs and John,